 Boxpark Food Options

 The food options are plentiful and often drool worthy.
 You can pop into one and have a full meal, or you can hang out in the open area with picnic tables and create a meal from several different stands.
+This is the way we like to eat at other great food markets in London, including our favorite, Borough Market.

 In the open area in the center is a bar where people often hang out playing beer pong and chatting with friends.
 That’s usually where I stand around trying to decide what to eat.